PetrGlad/hessianpy/hessianpy/README.txt

 See http://www.caucho.com/resin-3.0/protocols/hessian.xtp for hessian protocol introduction.
 Protocol specification is at http://www.caucho.com/resin-3.0/protocols/hessian-1.0-spec.xtp See hello.py for sample code.
+If you need to send Hessian's Xml or binary, then construct hessian.hessian.XmlString or hessian.hessian.BinaryArray respectively and pass them as remote call parameters.

 Note that (optional) HTTPS test requires OpenSSL library (see http://openssl.org) and wrapper pyOpenSSL (see http://pyopenssl.sourceforge.net).